dcordes/assessment/README.md

 # 4. Project Maintenance

-## A. To build for local development
+## A. To build and run for local development

-Build as above, or build the development image to keep support for testing:
+Build the image thus:

+  - `docker build -t assessment .`

+Or like this, to use a development image that has the test suite of tools still installed:

   - `docker build -f Dockerfile.dev -t assessment .`

-That will produce an image with test suite tools still installed.
+Once built, the image can be run like this (and see discussion above for flags):

+  - `docker run assessment`

+## B. Pushing up to Docker Hub

+- build locally with "latest" tag, and the current git commit tag
+- login and push up to the "dcordes/assessment" repo in Docker Hub

-## B. Dependency Updates
+## C. Dependency Updates

 To update Python dependencies, regenerate the constraints file and then rebuild the container image.